kmj333/Karen-Magana-EDA/README.md

 ![My first figure](https://github.com/kmj333/Karen-Magana-EDA/blob/main/dogagehistogram.png)

-My visualization above represents the age range of dogs, which range from less than a year, to up to 24 years of age.
+My visualization above represents the age range of dogs, which range from less than a year old, to approximately to 22 years of age.

 ### Analysis